 Types of System Documentation

-Product Requirements Document: defines the requirements of a particular product, including the product’s purpose, features, and functionality It serves as a guide for business and technical teams to help build, launch, and market the product.
+- Product Requirements Document: Outlines the requirements of a product, including its purpose, features, and functionality.
+It guides both business and technical teams in building, launching, and marketing the product.

 Types of User Documentation